Reed-CompBio/spras/docs/tutorial/beginner.rst

 1. Locate the files

-Navigate to the output directory spras/output/beginner/.
-Inside, you will find subfolders corresponding to each dataset-algorithm-parameter combination.
+Navigate to the output ``directory spras/output/beginner/``.
+Inside, you will find subfolders corresponding to each <dataset>-<algorithm>-params-<hash> combination.

 2. Open a pathway.txt file

 Each file lists the network edges that were reconstructed for that specific run.
 The format includes columns for the two interacting nodes, the rank, and the edge direction

-For example, the file egfr-pathlinker-params-7S4SLU6/pathway.txt contains the following reconstructed subnetwork:
+For example, the file ``egfr-pathlinker-params-7S4SLU6/pathway.txt`` contains the following reconstructed subnetwork:

 .. code-block:: text